tetratelabs/istio-0to60/docs/traffic-shifting.md

 ### VirtualServices

-Armed with two distinct destinations, the `VirtualService` custom resource allows us to define a routing rule.
+Armed with two distinct destinations, the `VirtualService` custom resource allows us to define a routing rule that sends all traffic to the v1 subset.

 ```yaml linenums="1" title="customers-virtualservice.yaml"
 --8<-- "customers-virtualservice.yaml"